-- 3 cups freshly squeezed orange juice from about 6 Naval oranges
+- 3 cups freshly squeezed orange juice (from about 6 Naval oranges)

-- ½ to ¾ cup vodka or the amount you desire, depending on the strength you want
+- 1/2 to 3/4 cup vodka (or the amount you desire, depending on the strength you want)

-- About 6 thin orange and strawberry slices for garnish
+- about 6 thin orange and strawberry slices for garnish

 Add the water and sugar to a small saucepan, place it over medium heat and cook just long enough to dissolve the sugar, about 1 minutes.
 Let it cool to room temperature.

 Add the orange juice and vodka.
 Stir to blend.

-- Pour the mixture into a shallow dish, cover it with plastic wrap and place it in the freezer until the edges are frozen, about 30 minutes.
+Pour the mixture into a shallow dish, cover it with plastic wrap and place it in the freezer until the edges are frozen, about 30 minutes.
 Scrape the ice from the edges with a fork, mixing it into the center.
 Repeat this scraping and mixing process every 20 minutes or so, until it has turned into tiny ice flakes.
 (Don't stir as you would a batter -- you should almost be "chopping" as you move the ice around.)
 Keep this in the freezer until you're ready to use it.